“an imaginative and unique curriculum”

 • hold high academic expectations for the key skills of numeracy, literacy and the sciences in addition to cultural, musical, artistic skills (including design and technology)

-• enable pupils to develop moral sensibility with an understanding of individual liberty, mutual respect and a tolerance of those with different beliefs.
+• enable pupils to develop moral sensibility with an understanding of individual liberty, mutual respect and a tolerance of those with different beliefs

 • provide an arena where the child’s individuality is accepted and respected, enabling them to become fully integrated members of the community and broader society with a clear and strong sense of their strengths and areas for development

-As our children enter into formal learning our curriculum design is such that it allows children the time, space and opportunity to be a in a state of ‘flow’.
-The connectivity of our curriculum themes and longer lesson times allow children the time, space and opportunity to be completely absorbed by a learning experience and task.
+As our children enter into formal learning at age 6 (in tandem with many education systems globally), our curriculum allows children the time, space and opportunity to enter a state of ‘flow’.
+The connectivity of our curriculum themes and longer lesson times allow children to be completely absorbed by a learning experience.
+TLAS ensures learning is ‘experiential’, providing opportunities for children to use their full sensory intelligence, opportunities to create, be in nature and have real agency in their learning.

 Assessment at The London Acorn School